carlosg-m/goose-lab/README.md

   - The only dependencies of this script are Numpy, Pandas, Pyproj and Rasterio.
   - The process was designed to minimize memory consumption.
 Tiles or chunks of the rasters are read sequentially from storage.
   - A distributed version of this script can be easily created with Dask for Big Data use cases.
+  - Input coordinates are assumed to be in WGS84 (latitude and longitude).